tj-tusharjain/azure-compute-docs/articles/virtual-machines/sizes/retirement/retired-sizes-list.md

 > Series with *Retirement Status* listed as *Retired* are **no longer available** and can't be provisioned.

 ## What are retired size series?
 Retired virtual machine size series are running on older hardware which is no longer supported.
-The hardware will be replaced with newer generations of hardware.
+The hardware is with newer generations of hardware.

 Series with *Retirement Status* listed as *Announced* are still available, but will be retired on the *Planned Retirement Date*.
 It's recommended that you plan your migration to a replacement series well before the listed retirement date.

 To learn more about size series retirement, previous-gen sizes, and the retirement process, see the [size series retirement overview](./retirement-overview.md).

 > [!IMPORTANT]
-> If you are currently using one of the size series listed as *Retired*, view the migration guide to switch to a replacement series as soon as possible.
+> If you're currently using one of the size series listed as *Retired*, view the migration guide to switch to a replacement series as soon as possible.

-*Previous-gen* size series are not retired and still fully supported, but they have limitations similar to series that are announced for retirement.
+*Previous-gen* size series aren't retired and still fully supported, but they have limitations similar to series that are announced for retirement.
 For a list of previous-gen sizes, see [previous generation Azure VM sizes](./previous-gen-sizes-list.md).

 ## General purpose retired sizes